jcaip/jcaip.github.io/_posts/2019-10-01-Embeddings-Cooccurrence.md

 title: Learning Embeddings from Cooccurence Matrices
 ---

-I wanted to share a different way to learn sentence representations.
+This post is about a couple of different ways to learn sentence representations, inspired by contrastive learning.

 <!--more-->

+## Background

-To learn sentence representations, we learn a function to convert a sentence to a vector.
+The goal when learning sentence representation is to learn a function $f$ that converts a sentence to a vector $v \in \mathbb{R}^d$.

-This is useful because then you can use the vectors to do semantic search and stuff.
+One way to do this is via **contrastive learning**, which tries to map "similar" datapoints close to each other while forcing "dissimilar" datapoints to be far apart.

+A good explanation of contrastive learning can be found [here](https://gombru.github.io/2019/04/03/ranking_loss/).
+Or you can check out my previous posts about [Quickthoughts](/Quickthoughts) or [my research](/Summer-Research) for some more background.

+Contrastive learning is actually a quite general approach.

+DeepMind released a paper in 2018 that uses contrastive learning to learn representations for a bunch of different domains - audio, text, images.

+However, I think the rise of BERT and masked language modeling has pretty much replaced contrastive loss based text representations, at least from what I can tell.
+Although I have seen it used recently as a task in multi-task learning, [] [] [].

+I spent a lot of time trying to combine contrastive loss and BERT with mixed results.

 ## Next Sentence Prediction

+*So how can we get "similar" samples and "dissimilar" samples for contrastive learning?*

-In Quickthoughts, they try to do this by trying to predict the next sentence.
+In Quickthoughts, Logeswaram and Lee try to learn good representations by trying to predict the next sentence over a corpus of books.

-QT assumes sentences that are next to each other tend to be related to each other.
+In other words, they assume that sentences next to each other tend to be related to each other, and thus are "similar" should be closer in the representation space.

-This boils down to maximizing, where $D$ is our ordered corpus.
+Sentences that are far away from each other in the corpus are considered "dissimilar".
+Note that this relies upon an ordered, structured corpus - so no IID assumption.

+More precisely, for a given corpus $D$, and sentences $s_i \in D$, we try to model the following probability distribution:

-$$\prod_{s_i \in D}  P_\theta(s_{i+1} \mid s_i, D)$$
+$$\prod_{s_i \in D}  P(s_{i+1} \mid s_i, D)$$

+Our true probability distribution then looks something like this:

+$$
+target = \begin{bmatrix}
+0  & 1 &  \dots & 0 \\
+0  & \ddots & \ddots &  0 \\
+\vdots  & & & 1  \\
+0  &  &  &  0 \\
+\end{bmatrix} \in \mathbb{R}^{n \times n}
+$$

-We can model this probability distribution with two encoder networks, in this case, two BiLSTM networks $f, g$.
+QT attempts to model this probability distribution with two encoder networks, in this case, BiLSTM RNNs.
+We use these RNNS, $f, g$ to encode our sentences, and take an outer product between these two vectors in order to get our scores matrix.

-It's computationally too expensive to consider this for all pairs so instead we can just compute it along a minibatch

-For a given minibatch, the loss is simply the KL-divergence between the scores and targets matrix.
+We then row-wise softmax our to turn our scores matrix into a probability distribution

 $$
 scores = \begin{bmatrix}